Light-emitting diode: Miniature

-These are mostly single-die LEDs used as indicators, and they come in various sizes from 2 mm to 8 mm, through-hole and surface mount packages.
+These are mostly single-die LEDs used as indicators, and they come in various sizes from 1.8 mm to 10 mm, through-hole and surface mount packages.
 Typical current ratings range from around 1 mA to above 20 mA.
-Multiple LED dies attached to a flexible backing tape form an LED strip light.
+LED's can be soldered to a flexible PCB strip to form LED tape popularly used for decoration.

 Common package shapes include round, with a domed or flat top, rectangular with a flat top (as used in bar-graph displays), and triangular or square with a flat top.
 The encapsulation may also be clear or tinted to improve contrast and viewing angle.
-Infrared devices may have a black tint to block visible light while passing infrared radiation.
+Infrared devices may have a black tint to block visible light while passing infrared radiation, such as the Osram SFH 4546.

-Ultra-high-output LEDs are designed for viewing in direct sunlight.

 5 V and 12 V LEDs are ordinary miniature LEDs that have a series resistor for direct connection to a 5 V or 12 V supply.

 High-power

 High-power LEDs (HP-LEDs) or high-output LEDs (HO-LEDs) can be driven at currents from hundreds of mA to more than an ampere, compared with the tens of mA for other LEDs.
 Some can emit over a thousand lumens.
 LED power densities up to 300 W/cm2 have been achieved.
 Since overheating is destructive, the HP-LEDs must be mounted on a heat sink to allow for heat dissipation.
 If the heat from an HP-LED is not removed, the device fails in seconds.
 One HP-LED can often replace an incandescent bulb in a flashlight, or be set in an array to form a powerful LED lamp.

-Some well-known HP-LEDs in this category are the Nichia 19 series, Lumileds Rebel Led, Osram Opto Semiconductors Golden Dragon, and Cree X-lamp.
-As of September 2009, some HP-LEDs manufactured by Cree now exceed 105 lm/W.
+Some HP-LEDs in this category are the Nichia 19 series, Lumileds Rebel Led, Osram Opto Semiconductors Golden Dragon, and Cree X-lamp.
+As of September 2009, some HP-LEDs manufactured by Cree exceed 105 lm/W.

 Examples for Haitz's law—which predicts an exponential rise in light output and efficacy of LEDs over time—are the CREE XP-G series LED, which achieved 105 lm/W in 2009 and the Nichia 19 series with a typical efficacy of 140 lm/W, released in 2010.